demirantay/notebook/syllabus-compsci.md

   - [ ] Book : [How to solve it](https://www.amazon.com/How-Solve-Mathematical-Princeton-Science/dp/069116407X/?pldnSite=1)
   - [ ] Course : [Algorithms part I](https://www.coursera.org/learn/algorithms-part1)
   - [ ] Course : [Algorithms part II](https://www.coursera.org/learn/algorithms-part2)
+  - [ ] Project: View the bottom of this page and implement some of the algorithm map

 ### Mathematics for Computer Science